 By Terry Trucco

 With representatives from more than 70 countries and 15 states – and that’s not counting cruise ships, hotel chains and tour operators – The New York Times Travel Show delivered a chunk of the world to the Jacob K. Javits Convention Center this past weekend.
-We toured for six hours.
-Here’s what we tasted.
+I toured for six hours.
+Here’s what I tasted.

 Egypt Awaits Revolutions don’t come cheap.
 In what is normally high season, Egyptian tourism has lost $1 billion a month, says John Hart of Sunny Land Tours.
 Come March, tours will resume.
 Is travel safe?
 Tours typically spend just a day or two in Cairo and Alexandra before heading up the Nile to Luxor, Aswan and the Valley of the Kings, areas that remained calm.
 Armed guards in business suits known as Travel Police often accompany buses and cruise ships, Hart says.
 And visiting Egypt “was always cheap and still is,” says travel expert Arthur Frommer.